CyberSickoexe/CyberSickoexe/README.md

 ---

-## ⚡ Quick Summary
+## ⚡ Quick Notes

-✅ Obsessed with uptime — for both networks and systems
+- Still learning — focusing on cloud, servers, and basic networking
+- Passionate about becoming a **reliable Cloud Systems Administrator**
+- Always open to advice, beginner resources, and practice opportunities

 ✅ Continuous learner — build, test, break, fix, repeat
 ✅ Committed to real-world technical growth
 ✅ Actively building a future in **NOC**, **IT Operations**, and **Infrastructure Security**